The 4 Things You Need To Know About Thyroid AntibodiesJuly 7, 2017

 There are other fertility factors at work that we need to consider for our discussion today – after all, if we want to do a deep dive we need to cover all of the bases.
 These are some of the other factors that we need to think about, as it relates to your thyroid and fertility:

 Hormones are so central to everything that happens in our body – so cortisol rhythms are going to play a large role in maintaining overall good health.
-Data has shown that your overall cortisol cycle does affect your fertility (10).
+Data has shown that your overall cortisol cycle does affect your fertility8.
 A great way to get your cortisol cycle into place is to consider carb cycling, which is an accessible, easy and delicious way to move your cortisol cycle back to where it belongs (Read: 7 Proven ways to lose weight with adrenal fatigue).

 Your adrenals actually affect your androgen output – how much testosterone and how much DHEA a woman’s body makes is largely governed by adrenal health.
 What we have seen is that polycystic ovarian syndrome (PCOS) is a state of high overall androgen output.
 Not only does it overlap with Hashimoto’s disease, but it can be a big block in the way of your fertility.